bitovi/academy/src/react-native/11-navigation/navigation.md

 Often tabs in a mobile application are made up of more than just one screen.
 Tab navigation is often used in conjunction with stack navigation to allow for more complex navigation patterns.
 We will cover how to use React Navigation's stack navigation in the next section.

-First, let's setup our application to use tab navigation in from React Navigation.
+First, let's setup our application to use tab navigation from React Navigation.
 To do this, we will install the `@react-navigation/bottom-tabs` package:

 ```bash
 npm install @react-navigation/bottom-tabs